podzero/podzero/README.md

 In practise, this means:

 - *developing the open web as a critical component enabling **emergent adaptation to climate change***
-- *providing humans with the **legal status and functional capabilities of autonomous agents in a formally open web*** -*interpreting human rights and the UN's SDGs and capabilities frameworks in terms of autonomous agents in a formally open web*
+- *providing humans with the **legal status and functional capabilities of autonomous agents in a formally open web***
+- *interpreting human rights and the UN's SDGs and capabilities frameworks in terms of autonomous agents in a formally open web*
 - *accelerating the **widespread adoption of the open web platform over commercial silos for personal and organisational data***